exograph/exograph/docs/docs/deno/external-packages.md

 }
 ```

-We will replace the `console.log` statement with an email server.
+We will replace the `console.log` statement with logic to send emails through a server.
 We will accomplish this in two ways: using the SMTP protocol and a provider-specific API.
 For the implementation, we will assume:
 - The `to` array contains the recipients' email addresses, so we will use the `bcc` field to send the email to multiple recipients.
 - The necessary environment variables have been set (you could add a check for those and throw an error if they aren't).